fluorescens/rmConfig/README.md

 Follow the linux instructions for setting up Django-Python.
 Digitalocean does an amazing writeup of getting going on CentOS7.

 # Change Propositions:
  This is an older freeware version of a more in depth service I've build and deployed.
 It is mostly for review and tweaking purposes so some features are intentionally left very light or absent.
-If you see any major issues with the code at hand or wish to propose an improvement, let me know at james@leppek.us.
+If you see any major issues with the code at hand or wish to propose an improvement, let me know at jamesl@leppek.us.

 # Deployment:
  Deployment and configuration of the full service can be discussed at jamesl@leppek.us